 - Are from a black and minority ethnic group

 - Participate in chemsex - the use of illegal substances while participating in risky sexual behaviour

 Repeat HIV testing is advised for the above groups and can be accessing through the Warrington Sexual Health service at Bath Street, which also provides HIV support post-diagnosis.

 - Casual physical contact such as touching, kissing or hugging

 - Coughing or sneezing

-- Sharing everyday objects like cups, cutlery, towels, and even toilet and washing facilities
+- Sharing everyday objects like cups, cutlery, and toilet and washing facilities

 - Swimming in a public pool